The 2023 Ottawa Civic Prayer Breakfast is on October 27th.

 Major Jim Mercer

-Major Jim Mercer will be the Ottawa Prayer Breakfast 2023 speaker.
-In the light of his present role as the Social Mission Officer at the Ottawa Booth Center here in Ottawa, Jim will be answering our annual OCPB question of “Who is Your Neighbour?” through the lens of his work with the vulnerable and at-risk population among us.
+Major Jim Mercer was the Ottawa Prayer Breakfast 2023 speaker.
+In the light of his present role as the Social Mission Officer at the Ottawa Booth Center here in Ottawa, Jim answered our annual OCPB question of “Who is Your Neighbour?” through the lens of his work with the vulnerable and at-risk population among us.

 Jim is passionate about sharing the Good News of the Gospel of Christ and seeing lives transformed in community.
 He has a heart for those who are marginalized, those with substance use disorders and Jim counts it a privilege to share with them along their journey.